Wolf Ride Bike Share Terms and Conditions

-Section 5 Subscriber Rates and Benefits.
-SBU offers the Service July 1 to June 30 annually.
+Section 5 Subscriber Rates and Benefits .
+SBU offers the Service April 1 to December 15 annually.
 SBU reserves the right to suspend the availability of the Service due to winter weather conditions/patterns, other unforeseen issues or acts of god.
 In such cases, SBU there is no refund of paid Subscriptions.

 Current SBU students automatically become Subscribers once they pay their Transportation Fee and/or receive a Transportation Fee waiver.

 SBU Faculty/Staff and Visitors may become a Subscriber by purchasing a subscription, which are available in annual, monthly, weekly and daily terms.
-An annual subscription (effective July 1 to June 30) may be purchased for $84.00 per year (taxes included).
-A monthly subscription (monthly, effective any month between July and June) may be purchased for $28.00 per month (taxes included).
+An annual subscription (effective July 1 to June 30, exlcuding December, January and February) may be purchased for $84.00 per year (taxes included).
+A monthly subscription (monthly, effective any month between March and December) may be purchased for $28.00 per month (taxes included).
 A one week subscription (effective Sunday to Saturday) may be purchased for $14.00 per week (taxes included).
-A daily (24-hour) subscription may be purchased for $4.00 (effective 5:30am to 11:00pm) per day (taxes included).
+A daily (24-hour) subscription may be purchased for $4.00 (effective 5:00am to 11:00pm) per day (taxes included).
 When purchasing a subscription, SBU Faculty/Staff and Visitors will have a security deposit hold of $0.01 placed on their credit card account, which is used to verify the credit card account; and, that amount could remain on Subscribers credit card for an amount of time to be determined by the Subscriber's bank's policies regarding holds.